 - Coaching Certification & Professional Development

 Kinesiology is an impacted major at SJSU.
 This means that all new freshmen and transfers need to satisfy supplemental criteria in order to declare a major in Kinesiology

-- Read the impaction information and procedures for applying to change majors, click on Impaction Information.
+- Read the procedures on how to change majors, click on Application Information.

 - Fill out application by the deadline for the semester that you are applying to change your major.

-- Submit the completed form with all necessary attachments to the Kinesiology Department office.
+- Submit the completed form with all necessary attachments to the Kinesiology Department office, SPX 102.

 - Get an undergraduate Kinesiology program handbook from the KIN main office (or use the online version) and reference it frequently.

 - Make sure the department (provide to staff in main office) and the University (online through mysjsu) have your correct email address.